 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: No non-decorative image found.
+Fail Additional Information: 0/4 images that I found throughout the entire textbook were not read aloud by the NVDA program properly.
+Figures that were read aloud had the graphic codes read aloud by the NVDA program.
+There were images that were also skipped entirely without even the raphic organizer read aloud.
+These figures were also not labeled as images or figures in the actual text.

 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Pass Additional Information: Recognize all images.
-NVDA identified some images on the navigation bar but I'm not really sure what they are, probably the tiny triangle indicators.
+Pass Additional Information: The only decorative image that I found was read aloud properly and was not skipped by the NVDA program.
+However, the image was not labeled as a figure in the caption.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-N/A Additional Information: No complex image found.
+Fail Additional Information: 0/4 images that I found throughout the entire textbook were not read aloud by the NVDA program properly.
+Figures that were read aloud had the graphic codes read aloud by the NVDA program.
+There were images that were also skipped entirely without even the graphic organizer read aloud.
+These figures were also not labeled as images or figures in the actual text.